HectorRDB/condiments/README.md

 BiocManager::install("condiments")
 ```

-To install the development version in `R`, run
+To install the development version in `R`, run:

 ```r
 if(!requireNamespace("devtools", quietly = TRUE)) {